In 1837 when Michigan was granted statehood,

 22 Mile Road just west of Shelby, and again as it crosses Ryan Road north of 22 Mile.
 An unspoiled portion north of 22 Mile

-The aqueduct remains are still visible at Yates Cider Mill, and the canals beginning at the old townsite of Frederick at Clinton
+The aqueduct remains are still visible at Yates Cider Mill, and the canal's beginning at the old town site of Frederick at

-River and Canal Roads has been deeded to Clinton Township and will become a park.
-Sections have been filled in because of
+Clinton River and Canal Roads has been deeded to Clinton Township and has become a park.
+Sections have been filled in because

 along Canal Road.

-In January 1998, a meeting was held with the historical committees/ societys of Shelby and Clinton
+In January 1998, a meeting was held with the historical committees and societies of Shelby and Clinton

 Townships and the cities of Sterling Heights and Utica.
-Plans are being formulated by these organizations to mark the canal
+Plans were formulated by these organizations to mark the canal route

 |THE FOOT BRIDGE OVER CANAL NEAR 22 MILE AND SHELBY